Vivek-04022001/documentation/plone.app.dexterity/advanced/workflow.md

 What follows is a fairly detailed description of [`DCWorkflow`](https://pypi.org/project/Products.DCWorkflow/).
 You may find some of this a little detailed on first reading, so feel free to skip to the specifics later on.
-However, it is useful to be familiar with the high level concepts.
+However, it's useful to be familiar with the high level concepts.
-You're unlikely to need multi-workflow chains in your first few attempts at workflow, for instance, but it's useful to know what it is if you come across the term.
+You're unlikely to need multi-workflow chains in your first few attempts at workflow, for instance, but it's useful to know what it's if you come across the term.

 Plone's workflow system is known as DCWorkflow.
 It is a *states-and-transitions* system, which means that your workflow starts in a particular *state* (the *initial state*) and then moves to other states via *transitions* (also called *actions* in CMF).